 Accessibility in the Cook Islands: Disabled & Wheelchair Access Guide© CookIslandsPocketGuide.com

-There are a few accommodations and resorts around Rarotonga that have wheelchair-accessible facilities.
-Note, however, that they by no means meet the same standards as, perhaps the New Zealand Accessibility Standards for buildings.
-They are put together at the accommodation’s own discretion.
+Several accommodations and resorts around Rarotonga offer wheelchair-accessible facilities.
+Note, however, that they by no means meet the same standards as, perhaps, the New Zealand Accessibility Standards for buildings.
+They are assembled at the accommodation’s discretion.

-If you require specific facilities, such as rails in the bathrooms, for instance, or anything else, it’s best to get in touch with accommodation providers directly.
+If you require specific facilities, such as rails in the bathrooms, for instance, or anything else, it’s best to contact the accommodation providers directly.
 For facilities such as braille, none exist as far as we know.

 2. Nautilus Resort